SidKalje/StudentsHelpBusinesses/README.md

 ## What's next for StudentsHelpBusinesses
 Next, I would like to integrate direct messaging between businesses and students, and also have more options for the user's profile, such as more detailed information about them.

+To run:

+Fork the repo and clone it.
+Initialize npm with the command:

+npm init

+Then, install vite, react-boostrap, and firebase with npm.
+Navigate to the server directory, and install nodemailer, cors, body-parser, and express.

+In the main directory, start the project with npm run dev.
+Navigate to the server directory, and start the server with npm run dev.